shikhu51197/BottomSlider/README.md

 ✨we can use the (tab + enter) button to  click any button or use that functionality to fully open view or fully close view.

+✨we can use the tab only to open the half slider and  the (tab + enter) button to  open the full view of slider.

 ## ✨ Snapshot